HiennNek/non-flipper-rolling-code-support/README.md

-# 🔑 Rolling code support for "DIY Flipper" & Kiisu
+# 🔑 Rolling code support for "DIY Flipper"

-> Enable rolling code support on Kiisu, DIY Flipper Zero, and other unofficial devices -
+> Enable rolling code support on DIY Flipper Zero & other unofficial devices -
 > **no coding skills or firmware compilation required.**
 >
 > ✅ Compatible with all Flipper Zero firmware forks - Official, Unleashed, Momentum, RogueMaster, and more.

+> [!IMPORTANT]
+> **For Kiisu v4b/v4br users**: Please use my Momentum/Unleashed fork: [Kiisu-MNTM](https://github.com/HiennNek/kiisu-mntm) / [Kiisu-UNLSHD](https://github.com/HiennNek/kiisu-unlshd).
+They are up to date with upstream FWs, have rolling codes & U2F support, and Kiisu apps + Kiisu assets + Kiisu tweaks from Kiisu FW.

 ---